 It appears electric vehicles are becoming a prominent part of the new and greener world we are gradually entering.
 However, can the electric vehicle really reshape the future as more environmentally and economically sustainable?
-Let’s explore the world of electric vehicles together!
+Let’s explore the world of electric vehicles together and most importantly how they reduce pollution!

 What is an electric car?